arash-hashemi1/fraud_detection_kaggle/README.md

 # Preprocessing
-Data cleaning is performed on both the training and test datasets.
-Relevant features are extracted from the data frames, and missing values are substituted with a random choice from the available values.
-Additionally, categorical feature columns undergo a OneHot encoding transformation.
+Data cleaning is conducted on both the training and test datasets, involving the extraction of pertinent features from the data frames.
+Numerous columns contain missing values, and to address this, a random selection from the available values is employed for replacement, thereby preserving the original column distribution.
+Furthermore, categorical feature columns undergo a OneHot encoding transformation.

 # Model Comparison